code-mentoring/ctci/ch4-trees-and-graphs/README.md

 4.9 BST Sequences: A binary search tree was created by traversing through an array from left to right and inserting each element.
 Given a binary search tree with distinct elements, print all possible arrays that could have led to this tree.

+---

+4.10 Check Subtree: T1 and T2 are two very large binary trees, with T1 much bigger than T2.
+Create an algorithm to determine if T2 is a subtree of Tl .
+A tree T2 is a subtree of T1 if there exists a node n in T1 such that the subtree of n is identical to T2, That is, if you cut off the tree at node n, the two trees would be identical.

+4.11
+Random Node: You are implementing a binary tree class from scratch which, in addition to insert, find, and delete, has a method getRandomNode() which returns a random node from the tree.
+All nodes should be equally likely to be chosen.
+Design and implement an algorithm for getRandomNode, and explain how you would implement the rest of the methods.